Intelligent funding for continuous modernization

 You can often see this funding bias in how products stall after launch and how dependent teams remain on external vendors.

-1. Allocate 30–40% of the budget to shared capabilities (platform, test automation, observability, security by design).
+Allocate 30–40% of the budget to shared capabilities (platform, test automation, observability, security by design).
+This works because shared capabilities reduce dependence on rescue projects and make every product team faster and safer.

-3. Create a dedicated enablement line and recurring evolution budget (training, pairing, living documentation, and debt repayment).
+Create a dedicated enablement and evolution budget (training, pairing, living documentation, and debt repayment).
+This works because capability decays without practice; evolution needs a protected line, not leftover time.

 Where is your innovation budget still buying tools instead of capability?